Mystaras/ctf-writeups/24-midnightsun-quals/misc/rockyoudle/README.md

   Remove from the dictionary words that have characters in the position that was wrong (wrong_position)
   # In the above example, all words that have a '4' as their 3rd character

+  Remove all words that don't have the contender character (wrong_pos)
+  # In the above example all words that don't have a '4'

 list alphabet := numbers + most_common_letters_alphabet + rest_alphabet